-

 - Attendee tickets and QR code scanning

-- What do doo tickets look like?
+- How do doo tickets look like?

 - E-mail attachments for bookers and attendee